chriskirknielsen/2020/src/en/posts/rotating-floating-animation-with-chained-transforms.md

 Okay, so this is an old trick.
 I've used it a few times over the years, but I keep forgetting about how it works.
 When I keep forgetting about a technique, I need to write about it.

-The idea is that you move an element away from its anchor point, rotate it clockwise, move it back, and rotate it counter-clockwise so that its "horizon" is anchored.
+The idea is that you rotate an element clockwise, move it away from its anchor point, and rotate it counter-clockwise so that its "horizon" is stable.
 As they say, a stylised animated demo is worth a thousand words:

 {% codepen "https://codepen.io/chriskirknielsen/pen/MWpPJYM/", "result", "480" %}